Black Market Records

-Black Market Records is an American record label based in Sacramento, California founded in 1989.
+Black Market Records is an American record label based in Sacramento, California, founded in 1989.
 Its acts included Brotha Lynch Hung and X-Raided.
+Black Market Records is an independent label.

 History

-Black Market Records was founded in 1980 by Cedric Singleton.
+Black Market Records was founded in 1989 by Cedric Singleton.
 In 1992 the label released Sacramento rapper X-Raided's album "Psycho Active" featuring Brotha Lynch Hung.
 In 1993 the label released Brotha Lynch Hung's EP 24 Deep, which rose to no. 91 on Billboard's Top R&B/Hip-Hop Albums chart, the label's first album to chart.
 Brotha Lynch Hung later released "Season of da Siccness", the label's second album to chart.
-X-Raided left Black Market after his contract ended in 2000.
+After Lynch released his second LP, Loaded, he began a long-standing feud with label head Singleton over the rights to his back catalog.

+During the sessions of EBK4, a home invasion took place during which the thieves had taken songs still in progress.
+Due to the disputes, Black Market released EBK4 without Lynch's permission, using other artists off the label to complete unfinished songs where extra verses were needed.
+This practice continued with Brotha Lynch's catalog including the solo album The Virus in 2001, and three compilations, Appearances: Book 1, Remains: Book II, and Book III, in 2002.
+Brotha Lynch Hung left Black Market in 2003.
+X-Raided left Black Market after his contract was fulfilled in 2000.